List of Scary Movie (film series) characters: Buffy Gilmore

-Buffy is Greg’s girlfriend and is a promiscuous, rich girl.
-Buffy is the sister of Officer Doofy and claims to be Cindy’s best friend.
+Buffy Gilmore is Greg's girlfriend and is a promiscuous, rich girl.
+Buffy is the sister of Officer Doofy and claims to be Cindy's best friend.
 She is also very sarcastic when it comes to confronting the killer in true horror spoof movie fashion.
+Buffy is based on the character Helen Shivers (I Know What You Did Last Summer) and her name comes from Buffy Summers (Buffy the Vampire Slayer), both portrayed by Sarah Michelle Gellar.
+She is also partially based on Tatum Riley (Rose McGowan) from Scream.

-Buffy is based off of the character Helen Shivers and her name comes from Buffy Summers, both portrayed by Sarah Michelle Gellar.
-She is also partially based off of Tatum Riley.
+Marlon and Shawn Wayans had intended for Elizabeth to return as Buffy Gilmore in 2026's Scary Movie, but had to exclude her and the character due to the already large number of returning cast members.
+They have expressed interest in having her return as Gilmore for a future installment.